 The music festival is part of the city's most well-known event, the Memphis in May International Festival .
 This monthlong event focuses on a different country and its culture every year.
 A highlight is the World Championship Barbecue Cooking Contest , known as the Super Bowl of Swine, where grill masters gather under a cloud of hickory smoke and compete to prepare the tastiest pork barbecue.

 Summer is ushered in with the FedEx St. Jude Classic , a key PGA Tour event in June.
-The city rallies in mid-August to pay tribute to Memphis' hip-shaking, lip-curling king during Elvis Week .
-The weeklong, all-Elvis festival includes more than 30 events: bus and house tours, tribute concerts, dance parties, karaoke nights, trivia competitions and a candlelight vigil are some of the highlights.
-This event attracts loyal fans from all over the world.
+In mid-August, fans from around the world gather for Elvis Week , a weeklong, all-Elvis festival with more than 30 events including bus and house tours, tribute concerts, dance parties, karaoke nights, trivia competitions and a candlelight vigil.

 With more than 300 booths featuring art, crafts and gourmet food, the Pink Palace Crafts Fair , set in Audubon Park in October, also is a big draw.
 The family-friendly fair also offers children's crafts, educational exhibits, entertainment and rides.